andela-sjames/django-bucketlist-application/README.md

 ##Application Explained.

-* User Sign's up for a wonderful experience.
+* User sign's up for a wonderful experience.
-* User Sign's in after Sign up.
+* User sign's in after Sign up.
-* User Creates a bucketlist and a bucketlist item.
+* User creates a bucketlist and a bucketlist item.
-* User Can choose to add an item to an existing bucketlist.
+* User can choose to add an item to an existing bucketlist.
 * User can view existing buckelist.
 * User can Edit existing bucketlist.
 * User can view existing buckelist items.